 What’s the best price to charge for a product?
 How about, what’s the best price to charge for a product that’s not even developed yet?

-Market price-testing is a simple concept: It’s mostly about finding the price that makes the most money.
+Split-testing pricing is a simple concept: It’s mostly about finding the price that makes the most money.

-For example, if you market test the prices of $50 and $100 for the same product, you might expect to make more money on the $100 price.
+For example, if you split-test the prices of $50 and $100 for the same product, you might expect to make more money on the $100 price.
 However, if you sell more than twice the amount of the same product by charging $50, then the lower price would be the most profitable one.

 Of course, you really have to analyze this against all your costs, to reflect your overall return-on-investment (ROI) of producing, marketing and delivering the product.

 Although in another example you may very well sell less of the same product at $100, as long as you make more overall profit than selling a larger quantity at $50, then the $100 is the way to go.

 From a business perspective, sometimes it’s best to select the price that creates the most customers, regardless that it may not generate the most profit, simply because more first-time customers means greater opportunities for increased add-on sales later.

 And just to make things more interesting, there are examples of selling a product at a higher price that results in a larger volume of sales than offering it a lower price.